YukiShidori/To-Do/README.md

 Just python installed

 ## Libraries
 Note: Try to avoid using the OS library when making changes to these.
-This is to keep it universally compatible The Libraries used in To-Do are:
+This is to keep it universally compatible.
+The Libraries used in To-Do are:
 ```
   subprocess